DingShizhe/NeuralNJ/README.md

 python generate.py
 ```

 By default, `generate.py` utilizes ALISM with its default parameter settings for tree simulation.
-For empirical parameter-based simulations, refer to `generate_empirical.py`, which employs parameters derived from Naser-Khdour, S., Minh, B. Q., & Lanfear, R. (2021).
-"The influence of model violation on phylogenetic inference: a simulation study." bioRxiv, 2021-09.
+For empirical parameter-based simulations, refer to `generate_empirical.py`, which employs parameters derived from Naser-Khdour, S., Minh, B. Q., & Lanfear, R. (2021). *The influence of model violation on phylogenetic inference: a simulation study*. bioRxiv, 2021.09.22.461455. https://doi.org/10.1101/2021.09.22.461455.
 These parameters are used to configure ALISM for data generation.

 **Note:** NeuralNJ employs datasets generated via `generate_empirical.py` for both training and validation.